SEHS@Dayton Tuition, Billing and Financial Aid FAQ

 When do I have to repay my loan?

-The Department of Education (DOE) offers multiple options for repayment.
-You may visit the DOE website for more information on loan repayment plans.
+The Department of Education (ED) offers multiple options for repayment.
+You may visit the ED website for more information on loan repayment plans.

 Is there a repayment calculator or estimator that I can use?

 Yes, visit the ED website for repayment calculators.

 Can I consolidate my graduate loans and my undergraduate loans?

 A Direct Consolidation Loan allows you to consolidate (combine) multiple federal education loans into one loan including both graduate and undergraduate loans.
 The result is a single monthly payment instead of multiple payments.
 Learn more about loan consolidation.